Wluper/matilda/README.md

 Keep in mind you may need to open the correct ports on your firewall(s) in order to reach the server.

-HTTP Requests from your client may not reach your server in some configuration environment, in those few cases please see and edit the backend address in LIDA's file /web/server/gui/source/utils/backend.js.
+HTTP Requests from your client may not reach your server in some configuration environment, in those few cases please see and edit the backend address in MATILDA's file /web/server/gui/source/utils/backend.js.

 ### Username and password

-On its first start LIDA creates an administrator account with username "admin" and password "admin".
+On its first start MATILDA creates an administrator account with username "admin" and password "admin".
 You need to use this credentials for your first login.
 Once you are allowed to enter it's recommended to change the admin password from the graphical interface.

 ## Adding Custom Labels

-### LIDA Main Tool
+### MATILDA Main Tool
-All configuration changes that you may wish to make to LIDA can be done in the file `server/annotator_config.py`.
-This script contains a configuration dictionary that describes which labels will appear in LIDA's front end.
+All configuration changes that you may wish to make to MATILDA can be done in the file `server/annotator_config.py`.
+This script contains a configuration dictionary that describes which labels will appear in MATILDA's front end.

-You can currently add three different types of new labels to LIDA:
+You can currently add three different types of new labels to MATILDA:

 1. `multilabel_classification` :: will display as checkboxes which you can select one or more of.